StackVista/stackstate-docs/setup/agent/openshift.md

 - **OpenShift integration** - [OpenShift Kubernetes_state check as a cluster check](/stackpacks/integrations/openshift.md#configure-cluster-check-kubernetes_state-check).
 - **AWS integration** - [AWS check as a cluster check](/stackpacks/integrations/aws/aws.md#configure-the-aws-check).

-### Advanced Agent configuration

-StackState Agent V2 can be configured to reduce data production, tune the process blacklist, or turn off specific features when not needed.
-The required settings are described in detail on the page [advanced Agent configuration](advanced-agent-configuration.md).

 ### External integration configuration

 To integrate with other external services, a separate instance of the [StackState Agent](about-stackstate-agent.md) should be deployed on a standalone VM.
-It is not currently possible to configure a StackState Agent deployed on an OpenShift cluster with checks that integrate with other services.
+Other than [cluster checks](#enable-cluster-checks), it is not currently possible to configure a StackState Agent deployed on an OpenShift cluster with checks that integrate with other services.

 ## Commands